1000 Heartbeats

-1000 Heartbeats is a British daytime game show that aired on ITV which ran from 23 February 2015 to 15 January 2016, hosted by Vernon Kay.
+1000 Heartbeats is a 2015 British daytime game show that aired on ITV, hosted by Vernon Kay.
+It aired from 23 February 2015 to 15 January 2016.
+A reboot has been ordered, but more is yet to be confirmed.

 Format

 Wearing an electronic heart-rate counter and standing on a lighted circular platform known as "The Plate," a single contestant answers questions in order to win money over a total of seven rounds.
-While a round is in progress, the contestant's heartbeats are continuously counted and deducted from an initial total of 1,000.
-If the total reaches zero, the game ends immediately, the contestant is defeated and leaves empty-handed.
+While a round is in progress, the contestant's heartbeats are continuously counted and deducted from an initial total of 1,000 (in Series 2, the count does not begin until the words "Play" are spoken) If the total reaches zero, the game ends immediately, the contestant is defeated and leaves empty-handed.
 During gameplay, the contestant's heart rate is displayed on a monitor and relayed to a live string quartet playing the show's musical score; they adjust their tempo (beats per minute) to match the heart rate and maximise tension.

 The contestant must give seven correct answers to complete Round 1, and the required number decreases by one for each subsequent round (six in Round 2, five in Round 3, etc.).
-Each incorrect answer deducts 25 heartbeats (50 from Series 3 to present).
+Each incorrect answer deducts 25 heartbeats.
 The contestant may change out a question by stepping off the Plate, at a cost of 100 beats (50 in Series 1).
 Any correct answers given prior to stepping off are counted toward the number required to complete each round once play resumes.

 Each completed round increases the contestant's winnings to as follows: